“A child with sensory issues has responses to experiences that are way out of proportion, consistently showing behaviors that can’t be dismissed.”

 Some of the issues to my experiences because of SPD, can make me ill if they’re not dealt with quickly, as they begin to consume my every waking thought.
 Unfortunately, the responses I struggle with can’t be dismissed until they’re dealt with and that makes the issue worse.

 It would be easy for me to panic emotionally, as my emotions make me feel out of my depth.
 I may struggle to work through some of my thoughts.
 I just know how the disorder continues to make me feel.
 It scares me sometimes, because those thoughts if they’re allowed to continue, can consume my every waking thought until I get to deal with them.

-It does goes some way, however, to explain why I constantly struggle to change thought patterns and have done ever since I was a child.
+It does goes some way to explain, why I constantly struggle to change thought patterns and have done ever since I was a small child.